 The 64-bit version of Live can use any DirectShow compatible demuxers and decoders that are available on the computer, but on a fresh Windows system, only a limited number of video codecs is installed by default.
 That's why you might need to install additional codecs.

 In practice, some decoders are more suitable than others.
-Live is tested with the following two solutions that you can install on your machine to enable proper video support with the 64-bit version of Live.
+Live is tested with the following three solutions that you can install on your machine to enable proper video support with the 64-bit version of Live.

 - Demuxer: Haali Media Splitter (also known as MatroskaSplitter, download directly)